 LOAD DATA statement can load a

-file that is located on the server host, or it can load a file
+file located on the server host, or, if the

-There are two potential security issues with supporting the
+There are two potential security issues with the

 LOCAL version of